AqwamCreates/DataPredict/docs/API/Others/OnlineLearning.md

 * label: The actual label related to the previous feature vector.

-### returnCostFromOnlineLearningQueue()
+### returnCostArrayFromOnlineLearningQueue()

-Returns predicted label from the queue.
+Returns cost array from the queue.

 ```
-OnlineLearning:returnCostFromOnlineLearningQueue(): number
+OnlineLearning:returnCostArrayFromOnlineLearningQueue(): number
 ```

 #### Returns:

-* cost: The cost related to actual value and the predicted value.
+* costArray: The cost array related to actual value and the predicted value.

 ## Notes: